-Ulster University Student Fund Telephone Fundraising Campaign 2018 makes an immediate impact on students
+Ulster University Student Opportunity Fund Telephone Fundraising Campaign 2021

 “I decided to give for two reasons.
 One is that I am conscious that it is difficult for many students nowadays.
 They are under a lot of financial pressure, so I thought it was innovative of the University to run a campaign to support them in achieving their potential.
 The second reason is that I have been very taken by the University’s efforts to construct the new Belfast campus.
 It struck me as a sign of being extremely forward thinking and progressive in trying to be a driver for change in Belfast and further afield.
 Donating to the Student Fund is a way of expressing a degree of solidarity with that, the University and the students.”